Effort Reporting and Certification

 University departments are responsible for ensuring that the salaries charged to federal and other sources are allowable, appropriate and reasonable.
 (An employee's base salary shall be used to compute salaries charged to sponsored programs unless sponsored policies further limit salary charges.)
 Departments are also responsible for the timely monitoring of salary allocations to sponsored awards and required reporting through the Workday effort certification process.

 After July 1, 2019, effort certification confirmations will be electronically routed and confirmed to fulfill Iowa State University’s effort certification requirements within 2 CFR Part 200.
 That process includes effort performed on federal and federal flow-thru sponsored projects from which salary was paid as well as cost-shared effort on any federal and federal flow-thru sponsored projects.
-Effort certification for salaried individuals will occur twice a year.
-For hourly paid individuals, effort certification will occur on a monthly basis.
+Effort certification for salaried individuals and hourly paid individuals will occur twice a year.

 Principal Investigators (faculty and non-faculty), faculty and professional and scientific employees must certify and confirm their own effort within Workday.
 For all classification within the hourly payroll, the departmental effort certification coordinator or a supervisor with first-hand knowledge of the effort must certify effort for the individual.